ROF Nottingham: Later years

 Later projects included the Heavy Dummy Axle (HDA) and the Eager Beaver Air Portable Rough Terrain Fork Lift Truck (APFLT) from roughly 1969–1973.

 The Bar Mine Layer, the Light Mobile Digger (LMD) trench digging machine, and the manufacture and assembly of the FV180 Combat Engineer Tractor were made from 1978 to 1983, although ROF Leeds was also heavily involved in production of this vehicle.

 Large guns produced included the Royal Ordnance L7 105 mm tank ordnance, which was for a long time one of the most important products, and the 165 mm demolition gun that fired a very large HESH projectile and was fitted to the FV4003 Centurion Mk 5 AVRE (Armoured Vehicle Royal Engineers).
 Other guns included the 76 mm L5 and 76 mm L23 for armoured cars, the 105 mm L13 for the Abbot SP artillery, the L16 81mm Mortar for the Infantry, and to provide an even more tangible link with the present, the 105 mm L119 and L118 Light Gun for the Artillery.

 The first delivery of the L118 to the British Army took place in 1974, a variant of the L119 Light Gun – which was type classified in record time by the United States Army as the M119 howitzer.

 On 2 January 1985, the government owned Royal Ordnance factories, including ROFN, were privatised as a public corporation called Royal Ordnance plc.

 The sale of ROF Leeds to Vickers plc and closure of the Royal Small Arms Factory (RSAF), Enfield, both had their effects on the site: RO Leeds, causing a considerable amount of vehicle and vehicle-related work to come to Nottingham; and RSAF Enfield, causing the Small Arms Facility in South Shop to be created.

 By mid-1987, the South Shop has become disused and was in a semi-derelict condition.
 The building was remodelled and converted into the Nottingham Small Arms Facility (NSAF).
 A small arms proof and test range was built in what was once an air-raid shelter, and a tube test range installed.
-From 1988, the SA80 assault riffle was manufactured at the facility.
+From 1988, the SA80 assault rifle was manufactured at the facility.

 Circa 1989, ROFN designed the Royal Ordnance L30 gun for the Challenger 2 tank project.